Sarah Sagerer: International

 Sagerer competes for the Austria women's national basketball team.

 U18

 At the FIBA U18 European Championship Div.
 B, Sarah Sagerer led the team in points, rebounds, and blocks.
 She averaged 13.7 points, 10.4 rebounds, and 3.6 blocks-per-game.

 3x3 Basketball

 In 2011, Sagerer competed for the 3x3 U18 Austrian women's team at the first FIBA 3x3 Under-18 World Championships in Italy.

 In 2017, she competed for the Austrian 3x3 women's national team to be part of the 2017 FIBA 3x3 Europe Cup qualifier.
 The team did not qualify after a one-point loss against France.

 In 2021, Sagerer competed for the Austrian 3x3 national team at the Olympic Qualifier in Graz.
 After beating Switzerland, Chinese Taipei, and Italy, which was the world champion in the year 2018, the team still did not make it to the next round.

+At the 2023 FIBA 3×3 World Cup in Vienna, the Austrian women's 3×3 team finished in 7th place, with Sarah Sagerer leading the team in scoring.

+EuroBasket

+During the EuroBasket 2025 qualification campaign, Sagerer was a key player for the Austrian women's national team, consistently leading the team in scoring and providing leadership on the court.
+Her performances helped raise the team's overall competitiveness and earned her recognition as Austria's most valuable player in the qualifiers.

+Professional Career

+Sagerer began her professional career in 2020 with Spanish club CD Zamarat in the Liga Femenina de Baloncesto, Spain’s top league.
+Later in 2020 she moved to Poland to play for Energa Toruń in the EBLK.
+She then joined Zagłębie Sosnowiec for the 2021–22 season.
+In 2022 she moved to Italy’s Serie A1, signing with Virtus Segafredo Bologna.
+She remained in Italy for the 2022–23 season with Akronos Tech Moncalieri.
+In 2023 she played for Whai in New Zealand’s Tauihi Basketball Aotearoa league.
+In 2024 she moved to Israel to play for Hapoel Petah Tikva in the Ligat Ha’Al Nashim.
+Later in 2024 she joined Flammes Carolo Basket in France’s LFB.
+In 2025 she signed with TTT Riga in the Latvian–Estonian Women’s Basketball League.
+Later in 2025 she returned to Poland, re‑joining Energa Toruń.